HasenDev/ChatBot/README.md

 ## Notes, security & best practices

 * Never commit `.env.local` to source control.
 Use secret managers for production.
-* For production use, the repository requires a license key from the Owner (see `LICENSE` below).
+* For production use, the repository requires a license key from the Owner.
 This project is explicitly limited to personal, educational, or non-commercial use unless you obtain authorization.
 * Use HTTPS endpoints for any public-facing hostnames.
 Cloudflare provides TLS termination for tunnels.
 * Rotate API keys and credentials periodically.
 Keep least privilege on all keys.
 * If you expose the app to the Internet, harden your app (rate limiting, input validation, secure CSP headers, etc.).